Non-loose torus knots: Background and preliminary observations

 \subsection{From decorated Farey graphs to contact surgery diagrams}

 Let $(P_1,P_2)$ be a pair of paths in the Farey graph representing $q/p$.
 As discussed in the previous section, once the paths are decorated they give a contact structure $\xi_{P_1,P_2}$; moreover, there is a convex torus $T$ with two dividing curves of slope $q/p$ that separates $S^3$ into two solid tori with contact structures described by $P_1$ and $P_2$.
-We will show in Lemma~\ref{lem:=pq} that a Legendrian divide on this torus will be a non-loose $(p,q)$--torus knot $L_{P_1,P_2}$ and all such torus knots with $\tb=pq$ and $\tor = 0$ will occur in this way, as we will show in Section~\ref{justifyalgorithm}.
+We will show in Lemma~\ref{lem:=pq} that a Legendrian divide on this torus will be a non-loose $(p,q)$-torus knot $L_{P_1,P_2}$ and all such torus knots with $\tb=pq$ and $\tor = 0$ will occur in this way, as we will show in Section~\ref{justifyalgorithm}.
 Here we would like to turn the Farey graph description of $L_{P_1,P_2}$ into a contact surgery diagram in $(S^3,\xi_{std})$.
 The relation between the surgery construction and paths in the Farey graph was originally observed by Matkovi\v{c} \cite{Matkovic18} in the case of small Seifert fibered spaces and then used to study negative torus knots in her paper \cite{Matkovic20Pre}.

-We subdivide $P_1$ and $P_2$ as discussed in Section~\ref{pathsinFG}.
+Our main result is the following. \begin{lemma} Given a pair of paths $(P_1,P_2)$ in the Farey graph representing $q/p$ then the contact structure $\xi_{P_1,P_2}$ is given by the contact surgery diagram on the left in Figure~\ref{fig:surgery} and in Figure~\ref{fig:torus-knots}, and $L_{P_1,P_2}$ is given by the green curve in either figure.
+Recall that a contact surgery with a surgery coefficient different from $1/n$ is not unique and is determined by a signed path in the Farey graph.
+The paths $P_1$ and $P_2$ determine a specific contact surgery. \end{lemma}

+\begin{proof} As discussed in Section~\ref{subsec:pathsinFG} the pair $(P_1,P_2)$ determines a contact structure $\xi_{P_1,P_2}$ on $S^3$.
 We can convert this decorated Farey graph into a contact surgery diagram in $(S^3,\xi_{std})$ for the contact structure $\xi_{P_1,P_2}$.
 To this end, we first consider a smooth surgery diagram for $S^3$ shown in the left drawing of Figure~\ref{fig:surgery}.

 Here, we denote $(q/p)^c$ by ${q'/p'}$.
 To see this manifold is $S^3$, think of this manifold as a result of Dehn filling $T^2 \times I$ along a curve on $-T^2\times\{0\}$ of slope ${p'/(p-p')}$ and a curve on $T^2\times\{1\}$ of slope ${q'/(q-q')}$.
 Let $\phi$ be a diffeomorphism of a torus whose matrix representation is